Kate-Yi/personalsite/README.md

 # personalsite
-My personal website, featuring 'About Me', 'Projects/Work' and 'Contact'
+My personal website, featuring 'About Me', 'Projects' and 'Contact'